khteh/fastapi-video-generation/README.md

-# STEM Concept Video Service
+# FastAPI Video Service

-A service which generates a video to explain a STEM topic submitted by users.
+A FastAPI service which generates a video to explain a STEM topic submitted by users.

 - "How does the pH scale work?"
 - "Why do atoms form covalent bonds?"